sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/datepicker/variants-states.md

   title: 'Datepicker, default'
 }) }}

-* The selected date is shown in the format, day of the week, DD.MM.YYYY (example: Fri, 04.08.2017).{.lead}
+* The selected date is shown in the format, day of the week, DD.MM.YYYY (example: Fri, 04.08.2017). {.lead}
-* The calendar layer opens if the calendar icon is clicked on.{.lead}
+* The calendar layer opens if the calendar icon is clicked on. {.lead}
-* If the focus is in the calendar layer, this can be operated as follows using the keyboard:{.lead}
+* If the focus is in the calendar layer, this can be operated as follows using the keyboard: {.lead}
-    * Arrow keys: Changing the marked day.{.lead}
+    * Arrow keys: Changing the marked day. {.lead}
-    * Space / Enter: Selection of the marked day.{.lead}
+    * Space / Enter: Selection of the marked day. {.lead}

 ### With scroll function
 {{ imageOnGreyBackground({